General secretaryship of Xi Jinping: Environment

-Human rights abuses
+Human rights

-According to Human Rights Watch (HRW), Xi Jinping has "started a broad and sustained offensive on human rights" since he became General Secretary of the Chinese Communist Party in 2012.
+According to the Human Rights Watch, Xi has "started a broad and sustained offensive on human rights" since he became leader in 2012.
+The HRW also said that repression in China is "at its worst level since the Tiananmen Square massacre."
 Since taking power, Xi has cracked down on grassroots activism, with hundreds being detained.
 He presided over the 709 crackdown on 9 July 2015, which saw more than 200 lawyers, legal assistants and human rights activists being detained.
-HRW also said that repression in China is "at its worst level since the 1989 Tiananmen Square massacre."
+His term has seen the arrest and imprisonment of activists such as Xu Zhiyong, as well as numerous others who identified with the New Citizens' Movement.
+Prominent legal activist Pu Zhiqiang of the Weiquan movement was also arrested and detained.